Stift/machine.specifications.runner.dnx/readme.md

 # machine.specifications.runner.dnx

-A runner for specifications written for the machine.specifacations framework and the DNX project system.
+A runner for specifications written for the machine.specifacations framework with the DNX project system.

 ## for what?

-If you create an ASP.NET 5 Application or a DNX based Console Application you may want to write your tests with machine.specifications.
-With this runner you can run the specifications and from the console.
+If you create an ASP.NET 5 Application or a ASP.NET 5 based Console Application you may also want to write your tests with machine.specifications.
+With this runner you can run the specifications from the console and within Visual Studio.

 ## how?

-Download this project and reference it your project.json of the test project, or if possible
+Download this project and reference it to the project.json of your test project, or if possible

 > Install-Package Machine.Specifications.Runner.dnx
 (not yet, this is an early alpha)